OSC/ood-documentation/docs/_sources/installation/generate-apache-config.rst.txt

 Generate Apache Config
 ======================

 #.
-Clone and check out the latest tag:
+Clone and check out the latest tag of :ref:`ood-portal-generator`:

    .. code-block:: sh